Enduring Power of Attorney

 An Enduring Power of Attorney is usually done alongside a Will.
-Whether you need a Will as well or just an Enduring Power of Attorney, we offer fixed fee packages for couples and singles, to see these packages download our guide here.
+Whether you need a Will as well or just an Enduring Power of Attorney, we offer fixed fee packages for couples and singles.

 An Enduring Power of Attorney is a formal document giving another person the authority to make decisions on your behalf.
 This means your life can keep going forward.